MBelinskaya/TelegramBot/README.md

-# Telegram Bot for "Prostopriemka"
+# Telegram Bot for "ProstoPriemka"

 ### About
+Telegram Bot for for the company "ProstoPriemka", providing the apartment acceptance services.
-Telegram Bot for "Prostopriemka", that will help to accept the apartment from the developer.
+Bot will help to accept the apartment from the developer.
 User name https://t.me/Prosto_priemka_bot